SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/text_to_array.rst

 * Each element in the returned array corresponds to a substring of text_column separated by delimiter.

 * Returns a single-element array when the delimiter is not found; returns ``NULL`` if the input text or delimiter is ``NULL``.

-.. note:: To use this function, the ``cupy`` package must be installed on each machine using a standard pip installation.

 Examples
 ========